cibernox/rollup-plugin-precompile-intl/README.md

 ### Setup

-1. Install `rollup-plugin-precompile-intl` and `precompile-intl-runtime`
+1. Install `rollup-plugin-precompile-intl` and `precompile-intl-runtime` as devDependencies.

 2. Create a folder to put your translations.
 I like to use a `/messages` folder on the root.
 On that folder, create `en.js`, `es.js` and as many files as languages you want.
 On each file, export an object with your translations:
    ```js